psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 The pseudo witch, on applying for permission to take her discharge, betrayed evident symptoms of uneasiness, as some of the guardians began to put questions to her as to her previous residence, antecedents, &c., and the suggestive word "Carrick," with its world of associations of the verdant and gullible, was stated by Mary as the last residence she occupied previous to her two years change of air in the county gaol.

 She stated to the board that her husband, a blind man, earned his living by selling paper in Clonmel, and it will be remembered that the blind husband, in the days of Mary's acknowledged sway, not only over the living, but also over the dead, playing an important part in the nefarious plot, so widely and successfully developed by the Carrick witch, by sitting in a waste house, dressed in sheet and shroud, and representing the ghost of some departed persons, whose anxious relatives were answered as many questions they choose to put to the blind ghost about the fate of their deceased friends and relatives.
-Food, money and other material comforts usually required by the inhabitants of this "earth of ours" were said by the sheeted and shrouded blind ghost to be as much needed in the "land of the leal," and forthwith, money, eggs, tea, and other creature comforts, which were supplied in abundance in a dressed state, had to be presented in a raw and unprepared state at the fairy rath at Ballydine, as deceased got tired of this state of things, and wished, like ordinary mortals, for change of diet, said change being much a better busness in Mary's line than the prepared matters in the bills of gastronomy.
+Food, money and other material comforts usually required by the inhabitants of this "earth of ours" were said by the sheeted and shrouded blind ghost to be as much needed in the "land of the leal," and forthwith, money, eggs, tea, and other creature comforts, which were supplied in abundance in a dressed state, had to be presented in a raw and unprepared state at the fairy rath at Ballydine, as deceased got tired of this state of things, and wished, like ordinary mortals, for change of diet, said change being much a better business in Mary's line than the prepared matters in the bills of gastronomy.
 It is needless to say that the celebrated Mary Doheny was allowed to take her discharge.—*Tipperary Free Press.*

 ```